 Name the top five places you tell clients, friends and family about when they ask about Columbus’ charms.
 You list the Columbus Zoo & Aquarium, Ohio Stadium, Franklin Park Conservatory, Short North and of course, German Village.
 Only one is a dynamic neighborhood where the whole Central Ohio region can live, work, shop, and play.
 Only one combines old-world architecture with nationally rated shops and restaurants in a pedestrian-friendly streetscape just begging you to explore.

-Investing in German Village means you are investing in your own future of enjoying all the charms our neighborhood has preserved for 150 years.
+Investing in German Village by buying a ticket to our events means you are investing in all the charms our neighborhood has preserved for 150 years.